Table of Contents

 How is PTSD treated?

-Doctors may give medicines to decrease anxiety, depression, or assist you in staying calm and relaxed.
+Doctors may give medicines to decrease anxiety, and depression, or assist you in staying calm and relaxed.

 Cognitive behavior therapy assists you learn to face the feared object or situation gently and carefully.
 You will also learn to manage your mental and physical reactions to stress.